-The plan, developed in partnership by the Chancellor’s Office and the California Department of Education, lays out the State’s future vision for CTE, both in the short-term (the next five years) and long-term (ten years), using creative strategies to advance California community colleges’ Vision for Success goals and outcomes
+The plan, developed in partnership by the Chancellor’s Office and the California Department of Education, lays out the State’s future vision for CTE, both in the short-term (the next five years) and long-term (10 years), using creative strategies to advance California community colleges’ Vision for Success goals and outcomes

 The State Plan for CTE was organized into four key areas with equity and access established as core tenants of the framework design:.
 The four areas include: